-Russian-American Soprano, Erika Baikoff, is currently in her second year of the Lyon National Opera Studio.
-This season she will appear as Le Feu/ Princesse/ Rossignol in Ravel’s L’Enfant et les Sortilèges, Barbarina in Le Nozze di Figaro and sing the soprano solo in Mahler’s 4th Symphony under the baton of Daniele Rustoni.
-Last season, she was heard in the role of Juliet in Boris Blacher’s Romeo and Juliet and Anna in Verdi’s Nabucco.
+Russian-American Soprano, Erika Baikoff, is currently a member of the Lindemann Young Artist Development Program at the Metropolitan Opera.
+Prior to this she was a member of Lyon National Opera Studio where her roles included Le Feu/ Princesse/ Rossignol in Ravel’s L’Enfant et les Sortilèges, Barbarina in Le Nozze di Figaro and the soprano solo in Mahler’s 4th Symphony under the baton of Daniele Rustoni.
+She was heard in the role of Juliet in Boris Blacher’s Romeo and Juliet and Anna in Verdi’s Nabucco.